 Cork Simon has a responsibility to ensure that it uses the funds and resources it receives for its charitable purpose of ending homelessness.
-There are uncertainties around most sources of funding and resources.
+Grants are confirmed on an annual basis and other sources of income and resources are not guaranteed.
 Cork Simon must plan its use of these funds and resources to ensure the continuity and sustainability of the services it offers.
 To this end, Cork Simon has a reserves policy in place and currently targets to hold four months of operating costs in reserve.